Brain Inflammation And CBG

-How does Inflammation Damage the Brain?
+How Does Inflammation Damage the Brain?

 Inflammation and oxidative stress both play roles in neurodegeneration.
 These lead to the death of neurons, which, in turn, amplifies brain degeneration.
 It is well known that these two pathophysiological processes are tightly related and influence each other.
 Inflammatory cells can produce reactive species at the site of inflammation, causing oxidative stress.
 And reactive oxygen/nitrogen species may start an intracellular signaling cascade that turns on pro-inflammatory genes.
 Given the interdependence of these processes, a compound able to act against both, such as CBG, may be a promising treatment route for the neurodegenerative disorders.

-CBG Reduces Brain Inflammation
+CBG And Inflammation

 The beneficial properties of CBG were studied using an in vitro model of neuroinflammation.
 The purpose of the study was to determine if the CBG was able to counteract the toxicity induced in motor neurons by immune cells, called macrophages.
 The focus of the study was to evaluate the anti-inflammatory and anti-oxidant capabilities of CBG.